Ultrawipf/OpenFFBoard/doc/cogging_analysis.md

 ### Why 8 Seconds per Revolution?
 This speed (**7.5 RPM**) is carefully selected as a "Physical Sweet Spot":
-*   **Avoiding Stick-Slip**: It is fast enough to ensure the motor remains in the "viscous friction" regime, avoiding the jerky "stick-slip" motion caused by static friction at extremely low speeds.
+*   **Avoiding Stick-Slip**: It is fast enough to ensure the motor remains in the "viscous friction" regime, avoiding the jerky "stick-slip" motion caused by static friction.
 *   **Negligible Dynamics**: It is slow enough that Back-EMF, rotor inertia, and phase lag are negligible.
 The torque measured is almost purely the sum of friction and cogging.

 ### Why 1kHz Sampling & Control?